Propagation of Singularity with Normally Hyperbolic Trapping: Microlocal Analysis

-We first show that symbol class defined by (\ref{diff_1}) is invariant under application of $W_i$ defined after (\ref{inv_1}).
-We only need to verify this for $V_1$ and $V_2$ since invariance under other $W_i$ is clear from (\ref{diff_1}) and standard facts in microlocal analysis.
+We first show that symbol class defined by (\ref{diff_1}) is preserved under application of $W_i$ defined after (\ref{inv_1}).
+We only need to verify this for $V_1$ and $V_2$ since being preserved under application of other $W_i$ is clear from (\ref{diff_1}).
 For $V_1$, we need to show that